‘OK, let’s go’: Seahawks receiver John Ursua hasn’t played much, but he’s always ready for his call

-There was a time when John Ursua might have gotten nervous.
+RENTON — There was a time when John Ursua might have gotten nervous.

 Like maybe in grade school or something.